-Work in Progress
+Works in Progress

 Reperformance: 1993-1996 It Could Have Been Different, a series of four excerpted works with costumes by Liz Prince, was performed by Donna Costello, Jil Guyon, Mersiha Mesihovic, Ryan Migge, Lisa Parra, and Stacy Lynn Smith at Triskelion Arts in New York City in October 2014 and reprized at Soaking WET in New York City in September 2015.